zmic/cirkel/README.md

 ## How to  use it
 Call `cirkel.cirkel1` with a pile of parameters and you will get back an image (as a numpy array).
 Finding the parameters that produce nice results, therein lies the art.

+The following script should produce the image shown on this page:

 ```
 import os
 import numpy as np